JohnSmithSB/HelloWorldApp/README.md

 Webhooks require a few configuration options before you can make use of them.
 We'll go through each of these settings below.

 Further changes during the review.
+Even more.